sstevens2/git-novice-mod/_episodes/03-create.md

 Once Git is configured,
 we can start using it.
-Let's create a directory for our work and then move into that directory:
+Let's create a directory for our work and then move into that directory.
-**Be sure to use your own initials in the directory name.
-This will make working with your partner more obvious later.**
+We will name the directory for our git collaboration and then with **our initials**.
+The initials at the end will help us keep straight our repository from our partner's repository:

 ~~~
 $ mkdir gitcollab_sls